mieweb/docs/content/functions/order-and-result-management/flowsheets-editor.md

 * <strong>All Flowsheets</strong>: All Flowsheets can have the included items (i.e., observations and orders) separated, grouped, and required, using the following buttons, as appropriate.
     * <strong>Add Line Break/Header</strong>: This button inserts a break, which can be used as a header or simply a line break.
 As a line break, end users will see items following the line break on a separate line when inputting data.
 To use the line break as a header, simply click the <strong>Edit</strong> (pencil) icon in the <em>Actions</em> column, and update the <strong>Description</strong> field.
 The text will display as a title for the line break, thus formatting it as a header in the Flowsheet.
     * <strong>Mark All Required</strong>: This button allows users to set all included observations as required.
 After all items have been added to the Flowsheet, clicking this button will display a verification: <em>All observations with empty required fields will be set to required</em>.
 Click <strong>Yes</strong> or <strong>No</strong>.
 Clicking Yes will set all empty required fields to <em>true</em>, making data entry required for those entry items.
+    * <strong>Mark All Recommended:</strong>  This button allows users to set questions as recommended, but not required to be answered by end users.
+If a flowsheet is submitted where recommended items are not answered, a pop up will be displayed.
+The message states <em>Some recommended items have been left blank.
+Do you want to continue?</em> Select <strong>Save Anyway</strong> to continue, select <strong>Cancel</strong> to return to the flowsheet to answer additional questions.

 * <strong>Questionnaires Only</strong>: Flowsheets are often used as questionnaires.
 These questionnaires are available from the portal and may be configured as needed.
 The following buttons are only compatible with Flowsheets being used as questionnaires.
 To preview the style and format of the questionnaire, simply click the Questionnaires Only link at any time.
     * <strong>Add Page Break</strong>: This button will add a page break to the questionnaire, causing the content following the placement of the page break to continue on to a new page.